-The 33 actions have been developed to address climate impacts and risks within five key focus areas: the built environment, natural environment, community health and wellbeing, economy, and enabling actions.
-These actions are listed out below by category, followed by some questions.
-We want to know which of the actions from the list you feel are most important.
+Research, collaboration and stakeholder input have been gathered to develop the following 33 actions.
+Each attempts address climate impacts and risks within one of five key focus areas: the built environment, natural environment, community health and wellbeing, economy, and enabling actions.